vpaulino26/Local-Event-Discovery-Social-Planner/docs/ABTEST.md

 4. If variant wins (>20% improvement), deploy to 100% of users
 5. If no clear winner, run follow-up tests with different variables
 6. Document learnings for future A/B tests

+##A/B Testing Light or Dark Mode (WIP)
+User story 5 -- Adding friends and light or dark mode button

+HEART Framework
+--Happiness (See what color palet users prefer)

+**Hypothesis**
+When users first open a app the first thing they notice are the colors.
+If they don't like the colors or the screen is to bright for them they are less likely to come back.
+So if we add a switch to change it or go with the most used palet then more users will be happy.

+**Experiment**
+We will have firebase push a dark color palet out to 50% of users.
+Firebase will be able to report if their is a drop in DAU for the dark mode users.
+This way we will
+-20% of users will be tested
+-Firebase DAU tracking

+**Variations**
+-Light color palet
+-Dark color palet